Oxford Parks and Meadows: Oxford Canal - A Breath-taking Walk

 Why Should You Visit Oxford Canal?

 The Oxford Canal is a narrowboat canal that connects the City of Oxford with Coventry via Banbury and Rugby.
-It was completed in 1790 and connects also with the Thames River – the reason why it was used as a trade route.
+It was completed in 1790 and also connects with the River Thames – the reason why it was used as a trade route.
 This changed when the Grand Union Canal became the main one in 1805.
 Still, the North Oxford Canal remained an important artery.

 So, why should you visit Oxford Canal today?
 Well, the reasons are varied.
 For one, the canal traverses Oxfordshire, Northamptonshire and east Warwickshire, going through lightly rolling hills and broad, shallow valleys.